2020 United States House of Representatives elections in Arizona: Overview

+Statewide

+By district

 Results of the 2020 United States House of Representatives elections in Arizona by district:

 District 1

 The 1st district is based in the northeastern part of the state, encompassing the Phoenix and Tucson metropolitan areas, taking in Casa Grande, Maricopa, Oro Valley, and Marana.
 The district also includes the Navajo Nation, Hopi Reservation, and Gila River Indian Community.
-The incumbent is Democrat Tom O'Halleran, who was re-elected with 53.8% of the vote in 2018.
+Incumbent Democrat Tom O'Halleran, who had represented the district since 2017, ran for re-election.
+He was re-elected with 53.8% of the vote in 2018.
+The district had a PVI of R+2.